The project had three strands focusing on:

 Philippines: Christian Aid and Help Age

-Partners in focus countries have conducted a conflict analysis at macro and local level which has informed the PVCA to develop action plans to address both natural and conflict risks.
+Partners in focus countries conducted a conflict analysis at macro and local level which informed the PVCA to develop action plans to address both natural and conflict risks.

-Humanitarian response: King College London has developed a robust research methodology to review 6 consortium members past humanitarian responses in a wide range of contexts to identify what actions and approaches can be used to strengthen and not undermine community resilience from a practical perspective.
+Humanitarian response: King College London developed a robust research methodology to review 6 consortium members past humanitarian responses in a wide range of contexts to identify what actions and approaches could be used to strengthen and not undermine community resilience from a practical perspective.

-Conflict strand: communities have identified community-led actions that addresses the interconnections between conflict and natural hazards to help reduce their vulnerabilities.
-For example, conflict can be exacerbated by drought so by addressing this relationship we can help prevent violence and build long-term resilience.
+Conflict strand: communities identified community-led actions that addressed the interconnections between conflict and natural hazards to help reduce their vulnerabilities.
+For example, conflict can be exacerbated by drought, so by addressing this relationship we helped prevent violence and build long-term resilience.

 In Kenya, the project established peace committees, which during the ongoing drought the two traditionally conflicting tribes, managed the resources for grazing and the delivery of relief without any escalation of violence.
-This is the first time this has happened.
-On the other hand, in neighbouring counties there has been significant violence.
-The delivery of relief has been coordinated by the county using the ICPR conflict analysis as a framework.
+This was the first time this had happened.
+On the other hand, in neighbouring counties there had been significant violence.
+The delivery of relief was coordinated by the county using the ICPR conflict analysis as a framework.
 Learn more in this blog

 Humanitarian strand: research led by Kings College London was conducted in 7 countries.
 The study asked 327 crises survivors and first responders (both local partners and field staff) to draw upon their own experience and expertise to strengthen response to humanitarian crises.